 - Implementation = results of a plan or a built project of unusually high merit contributing to an improved quality of life.

 - Experiential Graphics: projects submitted this category may include Wayfinding, Branded Environments, Placemaking, Interactive Experiences, Exhibition Design, Individual Signs

 - Large scale = environments or systems

 - Small Scale = features or elements

-- Interdisciplinary: projects submitted tthis category exemplify design excellence through successful implementation of integrated design across disciplines at any scale, type, or budget.
-Projects may be submitted by individual firms or teams and should demonstrate consistent quality of design and execution of each contributing discipline’s work
+- Interdisciplinary: projects submitted this category exemplify design excellence through successful implementation of integrated design across disciplines at any scale, type, or budget.
+Projects may be submitted by individual firms or teams and should demonstrate consistent quality of design and execution of each contributing discipline’s work.

-- Innovation: projects submitted tthis category include Built and Conceptual work that advances design thinking or practice (in any discipline) through cutting-edge Research, Methods, Performance
+- Innovation: projects submitted this category include Built and Conceptual work that advances design thinking or practice (in any discipline) through cutting-edge Research, Methods, Performance

 Honor Award winners represent design conceived and executed at the highest levels of the profession.
 Fully realized and expertly crafted solutions like these make our environment more functional, beautiful, and inspiring for everyone.